LowOnGravity/StaySafe/README.md

  An advanced repo on avoiding your account getting stolen by skidding children.

- This particular script bellow takes your auth-session and sends it to discord webhook through requests.
+ This particular script below takes your auth-session and sends it to discord webhook through requests.

  #